 Vedic Meditation Mantras 101: A Complete Guide

-A mantra is a word or phrase that is repeated for a purpose.
+A mantra is a sound, word, or phrase that is usually repeated with intention or purpose.
 Brands have taglines that act like mantras, or they can be personal values or reminders.
 Some religions repeat certain phrases with significant meaning to the group.
 Affirmations and mantras are referenced interchangeably in some circles, all with the purpose of remembering a feeling or idea that is meaningful.

-The mantras used in Vedic Meditation come from the Shankaracharya tradition, which is the undisputed Supreme source of ancient Indian philosophy.
+The mantras used in Vedic Meditation come from the Shankaracharya tradition, which is the undisputed Supreme source of the Vedic worldview.
 They are called Bija mantras.
 Bija means ‘seed’ in Sanskrit, and mantra means ‘mind vehicle.’
-So the Bija mantra is a sound that seeds relaxation by acting as a vehicle for the mind to a de-excited, less stressed state.
+So the Bija mantra is a subtle sound vibration that seeds and initiates the process of relaxation and transports the mind from higher states of activity to a less stressed state, de-excited state of awareness.

 Here are the unique properties of a Bija mantra:

-These properties will be explored further into the discussion here, but the most important thing to note is that the Bija mantra is a sound vibration with no intended meaning in any language.
-Each mantra has a melodious and enchanting quality to it that, when repeated in the mind, can arise effortlessly alongside other thoughts.
+These properties will be explored further in the discussion here, but the most important thing to note is that the Bija mantra is a sound vibration with no intended meaning in any language.
+Each mantra has a melodious and enchanting quality to it that, when repeated in the mind, can settle the mind even if other thoughts are present.

 HOW DOES THE VEDIC MEDITATION MANTRA WORK?

 As the Vedic Meditator silently repeats the mantra – without force or effort, simply allowing the sound to arise naturally alongside their thoughts – the mantra will become quieter and fainter.
 And as the mantra becomes fainter, the mind is even more drawn to that subtle sound, all along settling into quieter and quieter states of the mind.
-At a certain point inside meditation, the Bija mantra disappears from a Vedic Meditator’s awareness completely, and the mind follows the subtle sound vibration to a place of inner transcendence.
+At a certain point inside a Vedic Meditation session, the Bija mantra disappears from a Vedic Meditator’s awareness completely, and the mind follows the subtle sound vibration to a place of inner quietude and stillness.
+It’s what we call the transcendental state of Being.

 In these moments beyond thought, the mind experiences complete satisfaction.
 No thought, not even the mantra, can compete with the bliss that the mind is experiencing in that supremely quiet, inner silence.
 This effortless Vedic mantra Meditation allows meditators with busy minds and those who can focus alike to experience the deep rest of meditation easily.